rahulsemwal/edify/README.md

 - [x] TASK: Error handling of <edify> element with different attribute combinations - [Done]
 - [x] TASK: Manage height issue while preview is not available of top edify element [Done]
 - [ ] TASK: Code and file optimization [In progress]
+- [ ] TASK: addons feature plugins like:
+  * [ ] genric plugin/addons builder,
+  * [ ] advanced indentation engine for markups taking extra indent during initial loads,
+  * [ ] `ctrl + /` comment plugin,
+  * [ ] Preview debouncing plugin
+- [ ] TASK: Check for other prism theme
+- [ ] TASK: Provide support for other languages apart from HTML, JS and CSS.

+# Contribution
+  - I would love to welcome more contributors who can contribute to make it even richer than it is today.
+  - Contribution is so simple, first take a fork, go through the documentation above, work on pending tasks or create issue and at last give a pull request, that's all.
+  - Once you take fork then you need to run a server at root folder of the project and access examples/index.html over browser through localhost.
+  - Server: `google 200 ok`, `node http` or any server which launch `localhost`.
+  - I am always open for the communication and I would prefer to communicate on github issue chat or on my linked-in chat (https://www.linkedin.com/in/rahul-semwal/).

 # References
   - https://prismjs.com/
   - https://css-tricks.com/creating-an-editable-textarea-that-supports-syntax-highlighted-code/